santifa/rustea/README.md

   * [ ] feature set and local folder diff
   * [x] Scripts should be executable (this is set explicit to 751)
   * [x] Replace (https://docs.rs/reqwest/0.11.4/reqwest/index.html)[`reqwest`] with something smaller; (https://docs.rs/curl/0.4.38/curl/index.html)[curl-bindings], (https://github.com/algesten/ureq)[ureq]

-### Workflows

-These are the main workflows which I used to describe the usage of `rustea` from a user perspective.

-*Prepare rustea*
-  * Fetch the binary from somewhere
-  * Create an inital configuration in `~/.rustea.toml` with `rustea`:
-      * The user has an api token for gitea `rustea init --token <key> <url> <repository> <owner>`
-      * The user request a new API key with `rustea init --name <token_name> <url> <repository> <owner>`
-          * The user enters username and password when asked and the token is requested
-  * The configuration file is stored under `~/.rustea.toml` by default

-*Show informations*
-  * The user can show informations about the gitea instance and the repository with `rustea info`
-  * The user can list all feature-sets in the repository with `rustea list`
-  * The user can list all script and config files of a feature set with `rustea list <name>`

-*Add a new feature set*
-  * The user creates a new feature set with `rustea new <feature set name>`
-  * This creates a new folder in the devops repository with `<name>/.gitkeep`

-*Delete a feature set*
-  * The user can delete a feature set with `rustea delete <feature set name>`
-  * This deletes the folder `<name>/` and everything below, be carefull.

-*Delete a config file from a feature set*
-  * The user can delete files or folders from a feature set with `rustea delete <fs-name> <path>`
-  * Use `-r` for recursive deletes
-  * The files or folders are only deleted within the remote repository

-*Delete a script file from a feature set*
-  * The user can delete a script file from a feature set with `rustea delete --script <fs-name> <script-name>`

-*Add scripts to a feature set*
-  * The user adds script files to a feature set with `rustea push --script <fs-name> <path to file or folder>`
-  * `rustea` either takes the file and uploads it to `<fs-name>/scripts/<filename>` or if given a folder `rustea` uploads all files inside to `<fs-name>/scripts/`

-*Add config files to a feature set*
-  * The user adds configuration files to a feature set with `rustea push <fs-name> <path to file or folder>`
-  * A config file is stored under `<fs-name>/path/to/config-file`
-  * All files in a config folder are stored under `<fs-name>/path/to/folder/`
-  * The absolute path of a file is determined

-*Update the configuration files*
-  * The user may change local configuration files and want to upload the changes
-  * The user pushes all configuration files with `rustea push <fs-name>`
-  * The needed configuration files are determined from the remote repository path
-  * Script files are searched in `/usr/local/bin/`, if the file is located somewhere else use `rustea push --script ...`

-*Deploy a feature set to the machine*
-  * The user deploys a feature set with `rustea pull <fs-name>`
-      * For only deploying script files use `rustea pull --script <fs-name>`
-      * For only deploying configuration files use `rustea pull --config <fs-name>`
-      * Use `rustea pull <fs-name> <path>` for pulling a single file or folder from the feature set
-      * The path is the absolute or relative path of the file or folder on the filesystem.
-  * `rustea` fetches the content of the feature set and copies script files to `/usr/local/bin` and configration files to their repository path name without the feature set name
-  * Local copies are overwritten
-  * Sudo is required if the files are copied into filesystem regions where the user has no rights

-### Contribution

-This crate and tool is still young so feature requests and issues are welcome.
-Feel free to open a pull requests if you implemented a new feature or closed something from the todo list.
-Open a new issues if you found bugs or want to provide notes on the code.

 ### License